Administration

 Allan D. McKelvie, Esquire

-Washington DC/Nantucket.
-Allan is President and sole shareholder of Darala Investment and Development Corporation, which he founded in 1983.
-Prior to founding DIDC he worked for five years specializing in real estate, with the Washington law firm of Dunnells, Duvall, Bennett & Porter.
-Since founding DIDC, Allan has been involved in a number of real estate projects, as a general partner and developer.
-He has also acted as a local representative of a number of Swiss and Italian investors with real estate holdings in Washington, D.C.
-For the last 22 years, Mr. McKelvie has concentrated on the development of Goose Creek Village in Ashburn, Virginia, a mixed-use community of over 1,000 homes, a grocery store anchored shopping center, an office building, and two churches.
-Mr. McKelvie served as chairman of The Council of the Woodrow Wilson House from 1992-1997, a property owned by the National Trust for Historic Preservation; as a board member of the Green Door from 2003-2016, a DC based non-profit which serves approximately 1,800 clients dealing with mental illness; and served on the Board of Trustees of Bullis School in 2008, a 3rd – 12th grade school in Potomac Maryland.
+Washington, D.C./Nantucket.
+Allan was a practicing attorney in Washington, until embarking on a career as a real estate consultant and developer.
+While he was involved in a number of different projects throughout DC in the 1990’s, in the early 2000’s he turned his attention to building an entire village in Ashburn, VA (Goose Creek Village).
+He is currently trying to retire from this endeavor, as the last remaining parcels are in the process of completion.
+McKelvie served as chairman of The Council of the Woodrow Wilson House from 1992-1997, a property owned by the National Trust for Historic Preservation; as a board member of the Green Door from 2003-2016, a DC based non-profit which serves approximately 1,800 clients dealing with mental illness; and served on the Board of Trustees of Bullis School in 2008-2012.
+Bullis is a 3rd – 12th grade school in Potomac Maryland.
 Darina and Allan have two children, Margot and Roddy.
 The McKelvies purchased Isle Dew, on Nantucket, in 2012.
-While Allan enjoys biking, golf, and sailing, Darina spends much of her time biking and painting.
+While Allan enjoys serving on the Board of the Atheneum, biking, golf and sailing, Darina spends much of her time biking and painting.

 Charity Grace Mofsen